Feedback vertex set: Exact algorithms

 The corresponding NP optimization problem of finding the size of a minimum feedback vertex set can be solved in time O(1.7347^{n}), where n is the number of vertices in the graph.
 This algorithm actually computes a maximum induced forest, and when such a forest is obtained, its complement is a minimum feedback vertex set.
 The number of minimal feedback vertex sets in a graph is bounded by O(1.8638^{n}).
 The directed feedback vertex set problem can still be solved in time O*(1.9977^{n}), where n is the number of vertices in the given directed graph.
 The parameterized versions of the directed and undirected problems are both fixed-parameter tractable.

 In undirected graphs of maximum degree three, the feedback vertex set problem can be solved in polynomial time, by transforming it into an instance of the matroid parity problem for linear matroids.

+The special case of finding all feedback vertices in a directed graph (vertices that lie on every directed cycle) can be solved in linear time using a DFS-based algorithm by Garey and Tarjan.